epifab/epifab.github.io/inprogress/ABOUT.md

 ## Why??

 A wise man once told me:
-> if you know, you have a choice; if have a choice, you're a free man.
+> if you know, you have a choice; if you have a choice, you're a free man.

-I don't actually recall where did I take it from or if I just made it up.
+I don't actually recall where I took it from or if I just made it up.
 The point is that it's true.
 You can be perfectly happy with whatever you already know, and dismiss everything else because it sounds too complicate.